MrStarbird/PStar4-Randomizer/Readme.txt

 There are also three slider bars that will change an Enemy's HP and how much Meseta and Experience they drop.
 You can set each of them so that all enemies have 50%, 150%, 100%, or 200% of their original values.
 If on the slider, you choose ???%, it will randomizes the value of each individual enemy between 50%, 100%, 150%, and 200%.
 For instance, one enemy could have twice as much HP and then the next could have half as much.

 The only enemy immune to these changes is Zio 1 (the unbeatable one in Zio's Fort).
 This is because actually beating him crashes the game.

-Spoiler:
-Enabling this will create a text file in the same location that will reveal the contents of each chest in the game as well as what each character learns for Techniques/Skills (if randomized).

 4. Known Issues